What is Joint Honours?

 Expertise to inspire you

 You’ll be taught by an experienced, dedicated and enthusiastic team including active dance practitioners and specialists in eastern beliefs of movement.

 Programme Leader Liz Foster has extensive links within the dance professions.
 In summer 2016 she toured Japan delivering educational activities with the Royal Ballet Company.
 She is currently working with the Royal Opera House on a national dance project which aims to help teachers develop their choreography skills for use in school.

 There are opportunities at each stage of your course to learn with, and from, students from other disciplines.
 This is really important in preparing you to work in a multi-professional team after graduation.
 By learning to work together, you can help achieve the best outcomes for patients, clients and service users.

 What you will study

-You can study Dance and Movement Studies as a joint subject.
+You can study Dance and Movement Studies as either a joint or major subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 You'll study modules such as:

 You’ll also study some of the following, depending on your pathway choice: